How Retail Brands Build Loyalty Beyond Price Cuts

 6. Listen and Improve Based on Feedback

-When they feel heard, customers tend to be loyal, strengthening retail customer loyalty.
+When you feel heard, you tend to be loyal, strengthening retail customer loyalty.
 Retail brands that solicit feedback and act upon it demonstrate respect.

 Research has shown that organisations using customer feedback well are likely to see their retention rates rise by as much as 15%.
 These insights inform customer loyalty strategies for retail brands as expectations evolve.